itsluismario/React-with-webpack/README.md

-# A basic structure project in react optimized using Webpack
+# A basic project in react optimized using Webpack

 ##Getting Started